gs-techtonica/intermentionz-zelma/README.md

 ## Upcoming Additions:

-Sending users their favorite reminder on a schedule so that they are reminded of something positive throughout their day, which can slowly over time counteract negative thought patterns
+Sending users their favorite Mention on a schedule so that they are reminded of something positive throughout their day, which can slowly over time counteract negative thought patterns.

-<h3>View on Heroku: <a href='https://intermentionz.herokuapp.com/'  target='_blank'>InterMention</a><h3>
+<h3><a href='https://intermentionz.herokuapp.com/'  target='_blank'>View InterMention on Heroku</a><h3>

 <img src="./serene.png">